 - Emphasis on problem solving using computers

 - Emphasis on the mathematical skills used to express computational laws and processes, e.g. Boolean algebra/logic and comparison of the complexity of algorithms

-The AS course is assessed by means of examination (one paper for each component) and the A Level courses is assessed by by exam, with each unit worth 40%, and a practical programming project worth 20%.
+The course is assessed by means of examination (one paper for each component) with each unit worth 40%, and a practical programming project worth 20%.

 Very good mathematical, logical, computational and analytical skills are highly desirable in order to study, and be successful in, understanding how computer systems work.
 The ability to write and run computer programs using any high level language will be a great advantage.